 11.1.
-The Pension Fund accounts, prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, were approved by Council on 25 November 2020 and have been audited by the Council's external auditors Grant Thornton.
+The Pension Fund accounts, prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, were approved by Council on 2 October 2019 and have been audited by the Council's external auditors Grant Thornton.
 The Accounts are set out in Appendix A.

-12. FUNDING STRATEGY STATEMENT
+12 FUNDING STRATEGY STATEMENT

-- 12.1.
+12.1.
 The Fund has a Funding Strategy Statement (FSS) which details the Fund's approach to funding its liabilities.
-The FSS is reviewed in detail at least every three years in line with the triennial valuation, and was last updated in November 2019, effective from 1 April 2020; it can be found in Appendix C or on the Fund's website at the following link: www.lewishampensions.org/lewisham-pension-fund/about-us/forms-and-publications/. - 12.2.
+The FSS is reviewed in detail at least every three years in line with the triennial valuation, and was last updated as at 1 April 2017; it can be found in Appendix C or on the Fund's website at the following link: www.lewishampensions.org/lewisham-pension-fund/about-us/forms-and-publications/.

+- 12.2.
 The FSS is developed by the Council in conjunction with the Fund's actuary, Hymans Robertson, and after consultation with employers.
 The FSS sets out any changes in the Fund's liabilities and obligations to pay pensions in the coming years, and how those liabilities are funded by investments and contributions.
 The FSS has links to the Investment Strategy Statement. - 12.3.
-The purpose of the FSS is to: - establish a clear and transparent fund-specific strategy which will identify how employers' pension liabilities are best met going forward; - support the regulatory framework to maintain as nearly constant employer contribution rates as possible; and - take a prudent longer-term view of funding those liabilities. - 12.4.
-The statement sets out how the administering authority has balanced the conflicting aims of affordability of contributions, transparency of processes, stability of employers' contributions, and prudence in the funding basis. - 12.5.
-The administering authority normally targets the recovery of any deficit over a period not exceeding 20 years.
-The funding basis adopts an asset outperformance assumption of 2.0% per annum over and above long-term government bond yields at the time of the 2019 valuation. - 12.6.
+The purpose of the FSS is to: - establish a clear and transparent strategy which will identify how employers' pension liabilities are best met going forward; - support the regulatory framework to maintain as nearly constant employer contribution rates as possible; and - take a prudent longer-term view of funding those liabilities. - 12.4.
+The statement sets out how the Administering Authority has balanced the conflicting aims of affordability of contributions, transparency of processes, stability of employers' contributions, and prudence in the funding basis. - 12.5.
+The Administering Authority normally targets the recovery of any deficit over a period not exceeding 20 years.
+The funding basis adopts an asset outperformance assumption of 1.8% per annum over and above the redemption yield in index-linked gilts at the time of the 2016 valuation. - 12.6.
 The Fund has an active risk management programme in place.
-The measures that the administering authority has in place to mitigate key risks are summarised in the FSS under the following headings: - financial; - demographic - · regulatory; and - governance - 12.7.
-The 2019 valuation specified the minimum employer contributions, expressed as a percentage of pensionable pay and shown in the Rates and Adjustment certificate, as follows:
+The measures that the Administering Authority has in place to mitigate key risks are summarised in the FSS under the following headings: - financial; - demographic - regulatory; and - governance - 12.7.
+The 2016 valuation specified the minimum employer contributions, expressed as a percentage of pensionable pay and shown in the Rates and Adjustment certificate, as follows: